genpopERC/Historical_Fert_Genealogies/README.md

 ### Structure of the folder
 This repository contains the code required to replicate all figures and tables presented in the main paper.
 To reproduce the analyses, follow the steps below:

 - Download all data sources into the `data` folder.
-Most .RData files are available directly in the GitHub repository, while larger datasets are stored in the compressed `zenodo_repo.zip` folder available through the Zenodo.
+Most .RData files are available directly in the GitHub repository, while larger datasets are stored in the compressed `zenodo_repo.zip` folder available through Zenodo.

 - The `code` folder contains all R scripts required to replicate the analyses and results presented in the paper.